HenryWatson11/WaveDetectorInator3000/README.md

 Dataset
 To collect data we used the Google Earth Engine, a pruduct of goolge that allows for cloud computed exploration of the vast collection of satellite imagery.
 In specific we chose to use sentinel2 images because they gave us a high resolution of 10 meter pixels at a fairly high frequency of one image every 5-10 days.
 There were two main chalenges we encountered during data collection, cloud coverage and labeling.
 Sadly, coastlines are often some of the cloudiest places in the world which made it hard for us to collect a large enough dataset from individual surf spots.
-Filtering out images with cloud coverage of
+Filtering out all images with more than 0% cloud coverage left us with a pretty small dataset.
+5 years of satellite images of Biarritz, a popular surf spot in France yielded just 45 cloudless images.

 Image Preprocessing: Prior to model training, satellite images undergo meticulous preprocessing, including resizing, normalization, and data augmentation.
 Fourthermore we flip each image inorder to double the size our dataset.